openfl/OpenFLDevelopersGuide/http-communications/web-service-requests.md

 6. Send the call to the service with a URLLoader object.
 7. Handle the complete event dispatched by the URLLoader that indicates that the service call is complete.
 It is also wise to listen for the various error events that can be dispatched by a URLLoader object.

 For example, consider a web service that exposes a test method that echoes the call parameters back to the requestor.
-The following ActionScript code could be used to call the service:
+The following Haxe code could be used to call the service:

 import flash.events.Event; import flash.events.ErrorEvent;